Skip to main content

-Catholic Charities welcomes immigrants into our community, providing the guidance and assistance necessary to stabilize their situations, achieve self-sufficiency as quickly as possible.
+Catholic Charities welcomes immigrants into our community, providing the guidance and assistance necessary to stabilize their situations and achieve self-sufficiency as quickly as possible.

-We provide services in seven languages through four distinct program units:
+We provide services in seven languages through three distinct program units:

 Legal Counseling